The GSS strategy – a vision for the UK’s statistical system

 The UKSA is a statutory body, meaning we were created by legislation, specifically the Statistics and Registration Service Act 2007, with the objective of promoting and safeguarding the production and publication of official statistics that serve the public good.
 All our collection and use of data comes from powers that can be found in that Act or other UK legislation.
-Read a full list of all the legislation that we use.
 We are not collecting and special personal data, such as information about your racial or ethnic origin, political opinions, religious beliefs, trade union membership, or sexual orientation.

 The period for which personal data will be stored

 Data protection law requires that personal data is kept for no longer than is necessary to fulfil the purposes for which it was originally collected.
 Your personal data will only be held for so long as it is required by us to carry out our role as a statistical authority in developing a new Authority strategy.
 We will treat all the data we hold with respect, keeping it secure and confidential.
 We do not intend to share your personal data with any third parties, and only those involved in the development of the next UKSA strategy will have access to the data collected.

 Data subject rights

 As a data subject you have rights available to you under data protection law.
 If you wish to exercise any of these rights then please contact our Data Protection Officer.
 Compliance requirements are set out in the Data Protection Act 2018.

 You have the right to request from any controller that holds your personal data: access to the information they hold about you and to amend any wrong or inaccurate information they hold about you.
 You have the right to object to your personal data being processed.

 You have the right, in some circumstances, to request for any controller to: erase any personal data they may hold about you, stop processing your personal data, or pass any information they hold about you to another controller.